Jarred-Sumner/decky/README.md

 }
 ```

 To the bundler, there are no decorators.
-Zero-runtime.
+This adds 0 to your bundle size.

 ```ts
 export class Person {